Chapter 7: The Proclamation

 “It didn’t arrive.
 I shall announce this immediately.”
 The herald turned away, searching for his official tabard.

 “Stop that man!”
-A voice roared.
+A voice bellowed.

 “I’ll give you the thrashing of your life, knight.”

-The horse snorted.
+His horse snorted.
 Jon remained still.

 The soldiers formed a loose cordon around him, looking nervously at each other and lastly at their commandant.
 A breeze blew leaves across the ground.